Ernst Buchner (curator)

-Ernst Buchner (20 March 1892 – 3 June 1962) was a German museum administrator and art historian.
+Ernst Buchner (20 March 1892 – 3 June 1962) was a German museum administrator, art historian and Nazi party member.
 A native of Munich, he was director of the Bavarian State Painting Collections, a position in German arts administration second only to the head of the Berlin museum network.
-He joined the Nazi Party in 1933, played a role in seizing Jewish art, and was eventually responsible for safeguarding German collections (and Nazi loot) from the threat of destruction in war.
+He joined the Nazi Party in 1933, played a role in seizing Jewish art, and was eventually responsible for safeguarding German collections and Nazi Plunder from the threat of destruction in war.
 He largely rehabilitated his career after his post-war denazification trial.

 Early life

 The son of a painter, Georg Buchner, Ernst Buchner attended Ludwig Maximilian University in Munich to study art history until war broke out in 1914.
 He volunteered for an artillery unit and spent four years in the military, earning two Iron Crosses and other awards.
 In 1919 he returned to the university, becoming a student of the art historian Heinrich Wölfflin.
 He finished his dissertation on Jan Polack in three years and was an expert in Bavarian art.
-Aspiring to a prominent career and astute at developing patronage connections in arts administration, he began as an intern at Bavarian State Painting Collections (Bayerische Staatsgemäldesammlungen; BSGS) in 1921 and held junior positions for the next few years at Munich museums, becoming curator at the BSGS in 1926, and then director of the Wallraf-Richartz Museum in 1928.
+Aspiring to a prominent career and astute at developing patronage connections in arts administration, he began as an intern at Bavarian State Painting Collections (the Bayerische Staatsgemäldesammlungen abbreviated as BSGS) in 1921 and held junior positions for the next few years at Munich museums, becoming curator at the BSGS in 1926, and then director of the Wallraf-Richartz Museum in 1928.

 Nazi arts administration before and during World War II

-Buchner's sharp career focus, along with his scholarly expertise and connections, culminated in the directorship of the Bavarian State Painting Collections in July 1932.
+Buchner was named director of the Bavarian State Painting Collections in July 1932.
 It was one of the most senior roles in German arts administration, overseeing fifteen museums, including the Alte Pinakothek, Neue Pinakothek, Neue Staatsgalerie, and various provincial museums.
-He started on 1 March 1933, and exactly two months later he became a member of the Nazi Party, which he considered a career move.
-(He had three children, all of whom joined the Hitler Youth or the Association for Young Girls before such membership was required.
-His son was injured in the March 1943 bombing of Munich.)
+He started on 1 March 1933, he joined Nazi Party two months later.
+His three children joined Hitler Youth or the Association for Young Girls before such membership was required.
+His son was injured in the March 1943 bombing of Munich.

-Buchner held a high opinion of pre-modern German art and had nationalistic tendencies.
+Buchner held a high opinion of premodern German art and had nationalistic tendencies.
 The report of the post-war Art Looting Investigation Unit mentioned his "fixed belief in a Greater Germany—whether the Fuehrer be Frederick the Great, William the Second, or Hitler".
-He was, however, less hostile to modernist and "degenerate" art than many in the regime, defending works by Max Liebermann and Edvard Munch.
+He was, however, less hostile to modernist and "degenerate art" than many in the regime, defending works by Max Liebermann and Edvard Munch.
 He appreciated Vincent van Gogh and even Franz Marc.
 Still, he had little interest in the more "primitive" Expressionist artists or in the New Objectivity movement.
 He declined Emil Nolde's request for an exhibit in 1935.